Last Updated on December 11, 2024 by Martina McKeough

 Are you in the habit of coming in from outside taking off your Doc Martens boots and then throwing them into a pile of other footwear?
 If so your bad habits are not going to be helping to minimize creasing.

 If you really want to prevent creases from forming you should store your boots and shoes correctly.
-I put mine in a shoe cupboard where they have plenty of room.
-Before they are stored away they are also cleaned properly and I used devices like shoe trees to help them keep their shape.
+I put my leather shoes and boots in a shoe cupboard where they have plenty of room.
+Before they are stored away they are also cleaned properly and I used devices like a shoe tree to help them keep their shape.

 Taking simple steps to look after your footwear prolongs their life and keeps them looking better for longer.
 You can read my article on how to preserve shoes for a long time to get a better idea of actionable steps you can take to look after your footwear.